colejohnson66/Arch86/README.md

 $ yarn dev
 ```

-After a few seconds, a message will appear in the console telling you the server is "live":
+After a few seconds, a message will appear in the console telling you the server is ready:
 ```
 ready - started server on 0.0.0.0:3000, url: http://localhost:3000
 ```